microsoft/verona/docs/opsem.md

 ```

 ## Dynamic Types

-The following definition are all implicitly passed the current program, `P`.
+The following definitions are all implicitly passed the current program, `P`.
+Super-types are abstract, and are not recursively followed.
+Reference types depend on field types, and as such are not co-inductive.

 ```rs